Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Approach

 \subsection{Multiscale Structure Graph}

 To model details of 3D objects in different scales, we propose a graph-based structure representation $ G_{MS} $ as shown in Fig.~\ref{fig:ExampleofPatterns}(a).
 Each vertex $V_i$ is an abstraction of a point cluster in the original point cloud. $L_i \in \mathbb{R}^3$ represents the center of the cluster and the capacity $ C_i \in \mathbb{N}^+$ is the size of the cluster.
 Edges $E$ between vertices represent the connectivities of the clusters in 3D space.
-By this definition, we treat structures in large scale as under-described details and treat the low-level details as over-described structures.
+By this definition, we consider large-scale structures as inadequately described details and regard low-level details as excessively described structures.